Northeastern University School Of Law: Admissions, Academics & Life

 Campus Facilities At Northeastern University School Of Law

 Northeastern University School of Law maintains a dynamic academic setting supported by three main buildings along Huntington Avenue: Knowles Center, Cargill Hall, and Dockser Hall.
-Knowles houses administrative offices and the law library, while Cargill features faculty offices and seminar spaces.
+Knowles houses the administrative offices and the law library, while Cargill features faculty offices and seminar spaces.
 Dockser Hall includes classrooms, clinical spaces, and a moot courtroom and holds LEED Gold certification for sustainable design.
 Students access nearly one million volumes through both the Law Library and Snell Library.
 Recreational amenities include the Marino Recreation Center, which contains advanced fitness equipment and group training rooms, and the Rosen Squashbusters Center.

 Student Life And Community Resources